intel/nauta/docs/user-guide/actions/mount.md

 ### Returns

 List of mounted folders.
-Each row contains additional information (for example, remote and local location) for those mounts.

-**Note:** The data sets displayed by this command depends on operating system used.
+Each row contains additional information (for example: remote and local location) concerning those mounts.
+Set of data displayed by this command depends on the operating system.

 ## Additional Remarks

 This command displays only those mounts that expose Nauta shares.
 Other mounted folders _are not_ taken into account.

 ----------------------

 ## Return to Start of Document

 * [README](../README.md)
 ----------------------